microsoft/everyonecancode/day2/Speech/README.md

 ## Getting started

-- Navigate to the **Resource Group** we created during the "Face" challenge
+- Navigate to the **Resource Group** we created during the "Speech" challenge
 - Create a new **Resource** and search for **Speech**
 ![](./images/createresource.png)